zchaodc/PyText/README.md

 PyText
 ======

+Intro

+* Used for text analysis

+* Based on python

+* Scrapy

+* Recursive Algorithm

 This is just a test
 ATTENTION!!!

 Add this comments.

-DO The Text Analysis

-python text analysis